MohammadShafaee/TikTokCommentAnalyzer/README.md

    - **Purpose:** Fetch comments from a specified TikTok video.
    - **Functionality:**
      - Uses the `ms_token` (TikTok authentication token) to establish a session.
      - Retrieves up to 10,000 comments for a specified video ID.
+You can change this according to your need.
    - **API Calls Performed:**
      - `api.create_sessions()` to initiate TikTok sessions.
      - `video.comments()` to fetch comments asynchronously.